Cedar (Year 1)

 Here is all of the other areas of the curriculum that we will be exploring this term…

-PSHE – My Happy Mind, Being me in my world and celebrating differences.
+PSHE – My Happy Mind, Relationships and Changing Me.

-PE -Real PE personal skills and social skills.
-Athletics and invasion games.
+PE -Real Dance and striking and fielding games.

 Learning to read and developing a love of reading